ant-design/ant-design/docs/react/customize-theme.en-US.md

 Note that do not exclude antd package in node_modules when using less-loader.

-### Customize in roadhug or Umi
+### Customize in roadhog or Umi

-You can easily use `theme` field in `.webpackrc` file of your project root directory if you are using 如果你在使用 [roadhug](https://github.com/sorrycc/roadhog) or [Umi](http://umijs.org/)， which could be a object or a javascript file path.
+You can easily use `theme` field in `.webpackrc` file of your project root directory if you are using 如果你在使用 [roadhog](https://github.com/sorrycc/roadhog) or [Umi](http://umijs.org/)， which could be a object or a javascript file path.

 ```js
 "theme": {